Vovkiv/mlp_fics_that_i_plan_to_translate/README.md

 Then i'll leave rights to decide, what to do in this situation to myself.
 (Which means, I can contact you, to ask for your opinion on cover that i choosed from somewhere else, but final decision is up to me.).

-For example, https://github.com/Vovkiv/donuts-ukr, here, author don't owned rights on it, i decided myself, what to do with it.
+For example, https://github.com/Vovkiv/donuts-ukr, here, author don't owned rights and permission on cover, they took it from 3rd party site, so i decided myself, what to do with it.
 Source cover was good enough, so i took it and edited: added translated title, stylised and added link to source art directly into cover.
 And later asked about their opinion on it.
 They liked it (thank you!) so i'll used it.
+Seems pretty easy, right?

 `MY FIC DON'T HAVE COVER AT ALL!`

 Then i'll leave rights to decide, what to do in this situation to myself.
 (Which means, I can contact you, to ask for your opinion on cover that i choosed, but final decision is up to me.).

+# I GOT CONFUSED BY ALL OF THIS TERMS!
+Don't worry, just ask me in PM/email what you didn't understand and i will try to explain better!

 # I think i'm alright with all of this.
 How much this will cost?
 0, zero.
 It will cost you nothing.
-I do this because i love translating things.
+I do this because i love translating stuff.
 But, because of 0 cost, don't expect me to translate your fic as soon as possible, or to finish translating it at all.

 # Reminder about ghosting or ignoring
 Keep in mind, that even when we agreed and i will start translating your fic, i might need some additional info from you after that.
 Maybe clarification about context, source file for cover image, etc.